 Editor's note: Cry if it makes you feel good!

-For a human being, even an adult, crying is normal and if it makes you feel good, go for it!
+For a human being, even an adult, welling up is normal and if it makes you feel good, go for it!
 If you own it and feel comfortable like this, don't change anything.
-You may need to cry often and feel perfectly fine.
+You may need to tear up often and feel perfectly fine.

 These tearful spells can only be problematic if they make you feel uncomfortable or if they interfere with your relationships.
 In this case, it would be a good idea to have a therapist accompany you.
 In the event of a crisis, try to take a step back or avoid situations that bring tears to your eyes.